overington/Project-network-graphing-with-python/README.md

 A fundamental part of deriving insight from network-style data is handling messy data.
 In geospatial domains this is often volunteered by organisations and is not always provided in a user-friendly or analyst-friendly manner.
 Handled correctly, such information can be deeply insightful.

 The UK provides open road traffic data, specifically measurements of Average Annual Daily Flow, the number of vehicles that will travel along a road length on an average day of the year.
 The data contains columns listing AADF for vehicle types and text identifiers for the two ends of each road junction (StartJunction, EndJunction).
-Other columns detail, for example, the length of the road in question, and co-ordinates of the junction in Easting and Northing (see https://en.wikipedia.org/wiki/Easting_and_northing).
+Other columns detail, for example, the length of the road in question, and co-ordinates of the junction in Easting and Northing (see https://en.wikipedia.org/wiki/Easting_and_northing ).

 Your task is to:

-1. Download an AADF dataset for any region ([https://www.dft.gov.uk/traffic-counts/download.php], top right column on the table under “Download traffic datasets”)
+1. Download an AADF dataset for any region ([DFT Traffic counts](https://www.dft.gov.uk/traffic-counts/download.php), top right column on the table under “Download traffic datasets”)
-2. Construct a network representation of the road networkusing the python packages NetworkX or NetworKit
+2. Construct a network representation of the road network using the python packages NetworkX or NetworKit
 3. Perform an analysis which identifies:
     1. Which of the network metrics which can be calculated using network representation packages, if any, correlate with road network AADF, and how strongly they do so.
     1. whether there are significant differences between different road categories